HPCurtis/multinational-retail-data-centralisation568/README.md

 ## Usage instructions

 To use the code found in the repository users must first set up a Postgres Server and the SQL database called sales_data.
-This most easily achived using PGAdmin.
+This most easily achieved using PGAdmin.
 This database must be set up so it matches these variable setting required of sqlalchemy engine creation.

 ```
   HOST = 'localhost'